tbfld/counter.ink/content/blg/new/2025-01-30-on-bsky-and-mastodon.md

 So: If you think Facebook will remain a safe, viable environment under Trump...good luck with that.
 If you *don’t* think so, you will NEED to start untangling yourself from it: downloading your data, sharing alternative contact info with FBriends, and building presences and habits elsewhere on the net.
 You’ll hear lots of reasons you shouldn’t, including people like Rebecca Solnit who will tell you that leaving FB is tantamount to [“ALL GO[ing] SILENT AND BE[ing] UNABLE TO COMMUNICATE WITH EACH OTHER [and] BE[ing] SILENT, UNCONNECTED, AND DISENGAGED.”](https://www.facebook.com/rebecca.solnit/posts/pfbid02HGyA8NsLRBeL1AztPaL3guU1kWcfvJEx5hgaBcE6dWcavfsGNNB7xtPgLFqZAN7Bl) (Seriously?!
 GTFO.)
 Another friend put it better: “Spare me the ‘we should stay, fight and keep balance‘ rhetoric, you cannot win against the house.”

 You might expect me to end this with a paean to Mastodon, but I won’t.
 It’s not for everyone.
-But, then again, nor is being forced to migrate as one platform after another fails along play-as-day fault lines like centralization, corporation, and (I guess) scalification.
+But, then again, nor is being forced to migrate as one platform after another fails along plain-as-day fault lines like centralization, corporation, and (I guess) scalification.